seyedrezamirkhani/learn-spaCy/README.md

 # Installing on local machine using conda with CUDA support

-To install spaCy see found https://spacy.io/usage
+To install spaCy see https://spacy.io/usage

-The instructions below installs spaCy with GPU support and trained pipe lines for English, German and Spanish
+The instructions below install spaCy with GPU support and trained pipe lines for English, German and Spanish

 ```
 conda install -c conda-forge spacy